drone/docs/content/usage/hooks.md

 # Overview

-When you activate your repository, hooks are automatically registered with your version control system (ie GitHub).
-These hooks are used to automatically trigger builds for specific repository events.
+Drone adds hooks to your repository upon activation.
+These hooks automatically trigger builds for specific for repository push, pull request and tag events.
 This section of the documents describes available hook events and configurations.

 # Hook Events